StarpTech/next-localization/example/README.md

 ## Usage

-Run `link-example.sh` in root of the respository to install and link sources.
-After that run `yarn dev`.
+Run `yarn` to update the `next-localization` package with the latest updates.
+After that run `yarn dev` to run the application.